0xaira/0xaira/README.md

 - 👯 I’m looking to collaborate on Web 3 Projects
 - 📫 How to reach me: You may follow me on [Linkedin](https://www.linkedin.com/in/aira-jena/)
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Jack of all trades , Master of None !
+- ⚡ Fun fact: Dependent on Tutorials!
 <br />
 <br />